epivenpro/epivenpro.github.io/resume.md

 things, programming in Python, developing and testing configuration management code.

-Firm believer in "The Right Way" of doing things: idempotence and declarability of infrastructure code, automation, readability, testing, and other techniques for supporting a predictable infrastructe.
+Firm believer in "The Right Way" of doing things: idempotence and declarability of infrastructure code, automation, readability, testing, and other techniques for supporting a predictable infrastructure.

 ### Key Skills and Experience
 * **AWS**: EC2, Route53, S3, Glacier, CloudWatch, ELB